awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/writing-with-agents.md

 }
 ```

-For more detailed information about using the agent with Kinesis Firehose, see [Writing to Amazon Kinesis Data Firehose with Kinesis Agent](http://docs.aws.amazon.com/firehose/latest/dev/writing-with-agents.html)\.
+For more detailed information about using the agent with Kinesis Data Firehose, see [Writing to Amazon Kinesis Data Firehose with Kinesis Agent](http://docs.aws.amazon.com/firehose/latest/dev/writing-with-agents.html)\.

 ## Use the Agent to Pre\-process Data<a name="pre-processing"></a>